hindu-comm/weblogs/manasataramgini/2017/07/2017-07-30_mongolica-chingiz-khan-and-the-rest.md

 Thus, they brought to the Mongolic world key political, administrative (e.g. the postal system) and knowledge developments that had occurred during the high-point of Chinese civilization.
-In their second phase, despite their loss of northern China to the Jurchen, they were able to reestablish a strong kingdom in central Asia under Khan Yelü Dashi.
+In their second phase, despite losing northern China to the Jurchen, they were able to reestablish a strong kingdom in central Asia under Khan Yelü Dashi.
 This kingdom played an important role in keeping in check Mohammedan terror and also developing an administrative model which could adopted by